ARYANKAUSHIK/CppSheets/README.md

 3. ABS
 4. LEN
 5. LOWER
+6. UPPER

 More will be on the way as time goes on.

 #### The file format:
 Our custom file format is actually quite simple.
 It is fully XML based.

-The root element must always be title "sheet".
+The root element must always be titled "sheet".
 Nothing more is needed.

 Each page must be in an element titled "page".
 This element must contain an attribute entitled "title".
 The value of this attribute will be displayed as the page title in the program.